-'And the earth was without form, and void: and darkness was upon the face of the deep.
+"And the earth was without form, and void: and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters."
 Gen. 1:2.

-Note.-The original word for "moved" "expresses that tremulous motion made by the hen while either hatching her eggs or fostering her young.
-It here probably signifies the communicating a vital or prolific principle to the waters."-Dr. A. Clarke.
+Note. - The original word for "moved" "expresses that tremulous motion made by the hen while either hatching her eggs or fostering her young." - Dr. A. Clarke.